Pune-Jaipur flight makes emergency landing in Mumbai due to engine glitch

 Air Canada flight makes emergency landing, 35 injured

 IndiGo, in a statement, confirmed the diversion of its Jaipur flight to the city's Chhatrapati Shivaji Maharaj International Airport.
-It, however, did not divulge the number of persons on board the aircraft.
+It, however, did not divulge the number of persons onboard the aircraft.

 "An IndiGo flight 6E-6129 (A320) operating from Pune to Jaipur was diverted to Mumbai this morning.
 During the flight, the pilot observed an engine vibration message and followed the laid standard operating procedures," a spokesperson said in the statement.